 Start Early, Start Interacting

 Start a new habit!
 Open your session at least 15 minutes prior to the start time.
 Turn on your audio and video, make announcements often, welcome early arrivers, and let them know how long before the presentation begins.
-Encourage an interactive environment; invite attendees to enter questions and requests in chat before the presentation starts.

 Use the Buddy System